20 Types of Cars and Body Styles Explained

 Hatchback

-We’d lump the Nissan Versa, Subaru Impreza 5-Door, Hyundai Ioniq 5, and Volkswagen Golf GTI into this group.
+This is the type that includes Nissan Versa, Subaru Impreza 5-Door, Hyundai Ioniq 5, and Volkswagen Golf GTI.

 #6.
 CONVERTIBLE.